• Skip to primary navigation

 Jump to Recipe Print Recipe

-I've been making these Thermomix Four Ingredient Scones for a few years now and while it's always been quick and easy to put together, using a Thermomix makes it dangerously easy to have a batch of these little beauties in the oven in no time at all.
+I've been making these Thermomix Four Ingredient Scones for years now and while it's always been quick and easy to put together, using a Thermomix makes it dangerously easy to have a batch of these little beauties in the oven in no time at all - in fact you can be enjoying these scones in less than 30 minutes!

 If I had to choose my favourite morning or afternoon tea treat, without a doubt I would have to choose Scones.
 There is nothing better than sitting down with a hot cup of tea and enjoying a freshly baked Scone which is slathered in Jam and Cream.